gvwilson/thirdbit/fiction/maddy-roo/index.md

 Mama Roo shouted.
 "They have my *daughter*!"
-Maddy had never imagined that her mother could be so fierce, but in that moment she would have frightened a tiger.
+Maddy had never imagined that her mother could be so fierce, but in that moment her glare would have frightened a tiger.

 The mayor shook her head.
 "I'm sorry, Cedilia, you know I am.